top of page

 Images are silhouettes of local wildlife and historic Native American plants including the Bald Eagle, Eastern Tiger Swallowtail, Christmas Fern, Northern Cardinal, Halactid Bee, Wild Canada Goose, Queen Anne's Lace, Spikenard, Witch Hazel, Marsh Marigold.
 The words serve more than one purpose.
 Some directly reference the Town of Mansfield's Mission: Grow, Lead, Balance, Thrive, Succeed.
 Others lead visitors from the trail head to its crossing on Warrenville Road: Emerge, Lead, Advance, Forward, Motivate, Persist, Persevere, Accomplish, Connect.
 Still others - Grow, Imagine - reference the Artwalk's sculpture garden at the Mansfield Public Library.

-All signs are the specific shade of blue associated with trail-marking, highlighting their special purpose, highlighting the Nipmuck Trail, and leading us on another trail - the Mansfield Artwalk.
+All signs are a shade of blue associated with trail-marking, highlighting the Nipmuck Trail, and leading us on another trail - the Mansfield Artwalk.

 bottom of page